 Important: Dishonest medical declarations

 Please ensure that you are truthful regarding your medical declaration.
 We refuse applications from people who have made dishonest declarations regarding health.
-In many of these instances the condition identified would not of been a reason for refusal.
+In many of these instances the condition identified would not have been a reason for refusal.

 A dishonest declaration is a criminal offence and will result in your application being refused whereas the existence of a condition may not necessarily result in a refusal.